sftpplus/sftpplus-docs/src/doc_source/upgrade/linux-and-macos.rst

 The `bin/update.sh` script automatically stops and restarts the system SFTPPlus service as needed.

 Backups of the current installation are automatically created.
+The configuration and logs of SFTPPlus are persisted in place.
+Configuration is also backed up alongside SFTPPlus-specific files during updating, but log files are not copied to the backup location as they can be very large.

 Update using the self-extractable package
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can also use the self-extractable SFTPPlus package relevent for your operating system to do an assisted update of an existing installation.
+You can also use the self-extractable SFTPPlus package relevant to your operating system to do an assisted update of an existing installation.
 Simply point the downloaded `.sh` package to the install path of SFTPPlus (either through a parameter or interactively)::

     $ sudo /bin/sh ./sftpplus-os-arch-version.sh /opt/sftpplus